CCEMGroupTCD/DARTassembler/docs/doc_files/2_metalig_database.rst

     filtered_metalig.save_to_file('filtered_metalig.jsonlines')

 This .jsonlines file can be used in the DART Assembler module as source for ligands.
-Since we made a database of bidentate ligands with a formal charge of -1, we could use it to assemble e.g. neutral Fe(II) square planar complexes with geometry 2-2.
+Since we made a database of bidentate ligands with a formal charge of -1, we could use it for example to assemble neutral square-planar Ni(II) complexes with two bidentate ligands, i.e. a ``2-2`` geometry in DART.
 We can also save an overview table of the filtered ligand database as .csv file:

 .. code-block:: python

     filtered_metalig.save_reduced_csv('filtered_metalig.csv')

-This table will display 136 bidentate ligands with a formal charge of -1 and a maximum of 50 atoms.
+By opening the .csv file with a program like Excel, you will see that this table displays 136 bidentate ligands with a formal charge of -1 and a maximum of 50 atoms.
+In this way, you can use Python to filter the MetaLig database to your exact requirements and then save the filtered database to a .jsonlines file for use in the DART Assembler module.

 .. _metalig_ligand_statistics: